 Exquisite as it is, this gold treasure in fact comprises two vessels and three small gold cups, plus a heavy gold ring and armbands.
 No bongs.
 No pipes.
 Not even any braziers.
 “The chamber contained two bucket-shaped gold vessels, each placed upside down.
-Inside were three gold cups.…” These showed “no sign of charring or burning.”
+Inside were three gold cups.…” The so-called ‘bongs’, these showed “no sign of charring or burning.”
 Belinski speculates that “they were used to brew and drink a strong opium concoction.”

-Enter the “black residue” inside the vessels, which is the second fragment of objectively verifiable reality out of which the Scythian bongs fantasy was born.
-Sent to a criminology lab, this black residue tested “positive for opium and cannabis.”
-This is the basis for Belinski’s speculation.
+Enter a “black residue” inside the vessels, which is the second fragment of objectively verifiable reality out of which the Scythian bongs fantasy was born.
+Sent to a criminology lab, this black residue tested positive for “opium and cannabis.”
+This is the basis for Belinski’s speculation about ‘smoking’.
 His guess is that “cannabis was burning nearby.”
 That’s a guess based partly on the Histories’ account of Scythian cannabis fumigation and partly, it seems, on an assumption by Belinski that cannabis is not a drug that is drunk.

 Because a much more straightforward explanation for this black residue containing traces of opium and cannabis is that – you guessed it – the brew contained opium and cannabis.

-As argued by another archaeologist, Andrew Sherratt, to drink – in imitation of the wine of the urbane Middle East – is exactly what you’d expect in this elite context.
+As argued by another archaeologist, Andrew Sherratt, not to smoke but to drink cannabis – in imitation of the wine of the urbane Middle East – is exactly what you’d expect in this elite context.